Rigidity of 3-colorings of the discrete torus: Sublevel Sets of HHFs

 In this section we establish the theoretical basis for dealing with quasi-periodic HHFs.
 Much of the intuition behind the theorems of this section stems from algebraic topology, viewing quasi-periodic HHFs as a discrete analogue of co-cycles on the torus, and periodic HHFs as a discrete analogue of co-boundaries.
 Nonetheless, we avoid making any direct reference to topology, and restrict ourselves to purely combinatorial proofs.
+The results of this section are central to our construction in Section~\ref{sec: proof of 2.1} of the one-to-one mapping $\Psi_m : \QP_m \to \QP_\zero$ and the analysis of its properties.

-We begin by introducing the notions of \emph{sublevel sets} and \emph{sublevel components}.
-Roughly, these are discrete analogues of continuous sublevel sets, and of regions bounded by a single connected component of a level set.
+We begin by introducing the notions of \emph{sublevel sets} and \emph{sublevel components} of HHFs.
+Sublevel sets are discrete counterparts to sublevel sets of continuous functions.
+A sublevel component augments a sublevel set to a {\bicon} set.